DefinetlyNotAI/Logicytics/README.md

 `preflight` reports valid and quarantined collectors. `plan` resolves the exact collector order without collecting data. `run` requires an explicit authorization acknowledgement and writes each run below `output/data/run-<id>/`.
-Its verified ZIP package and SHA-256 sidecar are written alongside that run directory under the same `output/data/` root; collector workspaces and `logs/` remain run-scoped.
+Its verified ZIP package and SHA-256 sidecar use the action, UTC request timestamp, and run ID, and are written alongside that run directory under the same `output/data/` root; collector workspaces and `logs/` remain run-scoped.
+Explicit reruns use a `rerun-<utc>-run-<id>.zip` package identity.

 Collectors that request additional access must be explicitly approved, for
 example: